 History of Amber

 Recent scientific studies indicate the probable existence of several resin producing coniferous trees that may account for the variations seen in the colour of amber.
-Amber is commonly yellow or honey coloured, but hues range from light yellow to dark brown and include lemon yellow, orange, reddish brown and almost white.
+Amber is commonly yellow or honey coloured, but hues range from light yellow to dark brown and include lemon yellow, orange, reddish brown, greenish and almost white.
 Some are so pale that the amber seems colourless.
 Rare are white pieces with a slight yellow tinge but rarest are reddish, bluish and greenish hues.

 Amber can be absolutely transparent or completely cloudy.
 It is brittle and breaks with a conchoidal fracture surface.
 The turbidity of some amber is caused by the inclusion of many minute air bubbles.
-Resin flowing downward entraps insets and plant pieces which are now of great interest to paleobotanists.
+Resin flowing downward entraps insects and plant pieces which are now of great interest to paleobotanists.

 In Europe it is commonly known that amber helps people suffering from arthritis, asthma and thyroid problems.
 During the Roman Empire there was an amber route from the Baltic Sea to Aquile and Fratta Polesine in Italy.